 - Firstly, Tiger Flower serves as one of the common names for the truly stunning variety of flora known to scientists as the Tigridia pavonia.
-In addition to this, the plant also goes by the names Mexcian Shell Flower and Jockey’s Cap.
+In addition to this, the gorgeous plant also goes by the names Mexcian Shell Flower and Jockey’s Cap.

 - Further, this beautiful flower represents a member of a small group.
 It forms one of only roughly twelve species classified in its genus.
 Quite amazingly, all of the known flowers in this group rank as equally beautiful to behold.

-- Very sadly, however, the beauty remains rather short-lived.
+- Very sadly, however, the beauty remains comparatively short-lived.
 While each plant produces multiple stems, individual blooms open for only a single day.
-While not unknown, this remains an uncommon trait.
+While not unknown, this remains an uncommon trait among flowers.

 Tiger Flower Physical Description

 First of all, the gorgeous Tiger Flower remains a true pleasure to look upon, for those who know of it.
 That’s due to the fact that its brilliant blooms develop as two-tone.
 Therefore, it’s always presenting the world a combination of two lovely colors.

-But, even more fascinating remains another fact.
+But, even more fascinating remains yet another remarkable fact.
 Each individual bloom on the same plant often displays different color combinations.
-Most notably, these incorporate pink, white, red, orchid orange, and yellow.
+Most notably, these variations in color incorporate pink, white, red, orchid orange, and yellow.

-Further, when open, the large blossoms, consisting of three single-color petals.
+Further, when open, the large blossoms do so consisting of three single-color petals.
 Each of these also grows quite large in size.
-In fact, these may reach 6 in (15 cm) across.
+In fact, these sometimes reach 6 in (15 cm) across.
 These also flank three smaller petals spotted with a second color.

-Additionally, each stem develops quite slender and long.
-Therefore, a stem often attains a length of as much as 24 in (60 cm).
+Additionally, each of its stems develops as quite slender and long in design.
+Consequently, a stem often attains a length measuring as much as 24 in (60 cm).
 Finally, the foliage of the Tiger Flower consists of upright, bladed leaves, colored a light green.